mawaskow/BATCapstone/README.md

 This script [auth: Waskow] is responsible for scaling the templates, either provided or generated in the selectingtemplates.py script.

 #### categorization.py
-This script [auth: ] is responsible for ...
+This script [auth: Mpoyi] is responsible for matching the trees in the original region to different trees categories which come from the selected templates and then counting the number of trees matched in each category.

 #### Compare_Results.py
 This script [auth: ] is responsible for ...